therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 Our web application, myBalsamiq, has [its own Terms of Service](https://docs.balsamiq.com/mybalsamiq/tos/).

-### Using Balsamiq Mockups as a plugin in a hosted environment means accepting these terms
+### Using Balsamiq Mockups as a Plugin in a Hosted Environment Means Accepting These Terms

 By accessing or using the Balsamiq Mockups in a hosted environment in any way, you agree to and are bound by the terms and conditions written in this document.

 If you do not agree to all of the terms and conditions contained in this document, do not use the Balsamiq Mockups Plugin.

-### This is a living document
+### This Is a Living Document

 This is a living document.
 With your help, we want to make it the best in the industry.